ahdinosaur/inu/README.md

 has found the proper way to do it right.
 Beside composing Views, State and Reducers (which are already composed in classical Redux), **Actions** and **Effects** should be composed too.
 All that leads to composition of application pieces at the higher level.

 > ![](http://i.imgur.com/NJWLXHz.png)

-`inu` is a framework for fractal applications composed of state, reducers, views, and effect runners. it is built using the streaming library [`pull-stream`](https://github.com/dominictarr/pull-stream).

 ## example